Praying Mantis (band)

 Praying Mantis are an English rock band.
-Originally part of the new wave of British heavy metal, they pursued a musical direction more melodic and AOR-sounding than their contemporaries Iron Maiden and Saxon.
+Originally part of the new wave of British heavy metal, they pursued a musical direction more AOR/melodic rock-sounding than their contemporaries Iron Maiden and Saxon.

 Career

 1973–1981: Formation and early years

 Their formation considerably pre-dated the NWOBHM movement.
 They were formed in 1973 while at college by the Troy brothers, Tino and Chris, Pete Moore, and Chris Hudson.
 The band's genesis can be traced back to the influence of Neal Kay, a DJ at North London's premier hard rock disco, The Bandwagon.
 Thanks to Kay's support, Praying Mantis gained a platform to showcase their music, featuring tracks like "Captured City" and "Lovers to the Grave".
 Alongside contemporaries such as Iron Maiden, Angel Witch, and Samson, Praying Mantis quickly rose to prominence in the London music scene.
 1980 saw their profile considerably raised with support slots for Iron Maiden and Ronnie Montrose's Gamma, and "Captured City" was included on the Metal for Muthas compilation.
 The attention won them a recording contract with Arista Records and they released their debut album Time Tells No Lies in 1981.
 Management instability undermined their success and Arista decided that they did not wish to take up the option of a further album.
 The following year, Praying Mantis signed for Jet Records, but two subsequent singles did not quite hit the mark and the band folded.
 During the making of Time Tells No Lies, Praying Mantis recorded a version of the Russ Ballard penned track "I Surrender", but ran into conflict with Rainbow, who went on to release their own version, and had a top 10 worldwide hit.
 Instead, Praying Mantis released "Cheated" which reached number 69 in the UK Singles Chart in January 1981.